DecoraterBot-devs/DecoraterBot/README.md

 > cffi (should be installed when pynacl is installed usually)

-Luckily the following file should be able to handle the installation:
+Luckily the following files should be able to handle the installation:

+> install_deps-3.5.sh

-> install_deps.linux.sh
+> install_deps-3.6.sh

 # Other Platforms